semaphoreci/book-cicd-docker-kubernetes/chapters/08-tutorial-deployment.md

 Our project on GitHub includes three ready-to-use reference pipelines for deployment.
 They should work out-of-the-box in combination with the secrets as described earlier.
 For further details, check the `.semaphore` folder in the project.

 In this section, you'll learn how to create deployment pipelines on Semaphore from scratch.
-We'll use DigitalOcean and Docker Hub registry as an example, but the process is essentially the same for other clouds.
+We'll use DigitalOcean as an example, but the process is essentially the same for other clouds.

 ### 4.7.1 Creating a Promotion and Deployment Pipeline